 In this unit, we learnt that replacement decision analysis is a mathematical technique used to take decision as to when to replace an item that deteriorates or fails to function.
 In deciding whether or not to replace an item one should consider, among other things, repair and maintenance cost, the scrap value of the assets, and the purchase cost of the new item.
 Two major replacement decision analyses are replacement of items that wear off gradually and replacement of items that fails suddenly.
 For items that fail suddenly, we have group (en masses) or individual replacement policy.
 Replacement analysis can be used to advise the management of an organisation as to whether items should be replaced individually or in group (en messes).
-If cost of individual replacement on failure of items is greater than the average monthly cost of mass replacement at, say, end of second month, management would be advised to replace all items at the end of every second month.
+If cost of individual replacement at, say, end of second month, management would be advised to replace all items at the end of every second month.